...

 Takibaru Observatory (中岳展望台)

 Takibaru Observatory is located in the middle of Aka Island.
 While you can drive to a spot close to it, you will have to hike up a rather tough path.
-Because the path to Takibaru Observatory is covered by vegetation, you can check out the insect and tropical plants if you are interested.
+Because the path to Takibaru Observatory is covered by vegetation, you can check out the insects and tropical plants if you are interested.

 How to Get to Takibaru Observatory